 Applied microeconomics, industrial organization, behavioral economics, social economics

 - "A Cognitive 'Thumb on the Scale': Compensatory Thinking and Escalation of Commitment" (For an impressionistic view of the paper's theory of complementary action and cognition, watch this music video.)

 - "Competition with Price-Dependent Preferences"

-- "Preferences for Freedom of, and from, Choice: Evidence from Australian Elections"
+- "Trading Off the Benefits and Costs of Choice: Evidence from Australian Elections"

 - "An Economic Theory of Attitudes"